sentience/kevinyank.com/_posts/2014-05-21-surface-pro-3-event.md

 > “And the reason is because you get this looseness in your hinge.
 And when you’re typing you kind of have to feel like “where should I put my—” and there’s too many thoughts.
 And when you put too many thoughts in a customer’s head, or a person who’s using its head, you really do find a place where they get stuck.
 And when you’re thinking too much when it should be that simple, it doesn’t work.
 It’s one of the beauties of tablets.
 It’s one of the beauties of laptops.”

-{% include figure.html src="/assets/images/blog/panay_surface_4.jpg" alt="Panos Panay clicks the keyboard cover onto the front of the Surface Pro 3 to increase stability." caption="The “lapability” demo" %}
+{% include figure src="/assets/images/blog/panay_surface_4.jpg" alt="Panos Panay clicks the keyboard cover onto the front of the Surface Pro 3 to increase stability." caption="The “lapability” demo" %}

 You can get his meaning—mostly—from the context, but half of what he’s saying makes no sense.
 In an almost subliminal way, this makes the audience feel that the presenter doesn’t really care about what he’s saying, because he isn’t bothering to say it clearly.
 It comes off as stream-of-consciousness blather—verbal diarrhoea.